-Ghana was the first sub-Saharan African country to gain independence (from colonial rule in 1957) from the United Kingdom.Ghana became a republic on July 1, 1960.
-Lake Volta which is the largest artificial lake in the world is found in Ghana.
+Ghana (formerly known as Gold Coast) was the first Sub-Saharan African country to gain independence (from colonial rule).
+Ghana gained independence in 1957 from the United Kingdom and became a republic on July 1, 1960.
+Lake Volta, the largest artificial lake in the world (by surface area), is found in Ghana.

-Akans (the most dominant ethnic group in Ghana today) make up about 45.3% of the total population followed by Mole-Dagbon who make up about 15.2% of the total population.Ewes (another major ethnic group) make up about 11.7% of the total population.
-The Ga-Dangmes make up about 7.3% followed by the Guans who make up about 4% of the total population.
-The Gurmas form about 3.6% of the population, with the Grusis forming about 2.6%.
-The Mande-Busangas make up about 1% of the total population with the several other minor groups making up the remaining 7.8% of the population.
+Akans (the most populous ethnic group in Ghana today) make up about 45.3% of the total population.
+Mole-Dagbon (the next major ethnic group) make up about 15.2% of the total population.
+The Ewes (a major ethnic group) make up about 11.7% of the total population, followed by the Ga-Dangmes (about 7.3% of the population), the Guans (about 4% of the total population), the Gurmas (about 3.6% of the population), the Grusis (about 2.6% of the population), the Mande-Busangas (about 1% of the total population) with the several other minor groups forming the remaining fraction of the population.

-Most villages in Ghana today lack good drinking water, hospitals, basic sanitation ( lack of basic sanitation remains a major problem even in Accra the capital of Ghana), quality education, etc.
+Most villages and towns in Ghana today lack good drinking water, hospitals, basic sanitation ( lack of basic sanitation remains a major problem even in Accra the capital), quality education, etc.

 The northern parts of Ghana, unlike the rest of the country, get very unpredictable levels of rainfall in a year.
 This leaves the upper East, the upper west, and the Northern region of the country mostly dry and dusty during much of the year.
 This doesn't favor agriculture at all in most parts.
 Rainfall in the northern parts of Ghana is unpredictable, sometimes causing unpredictable flooding in some areas.